-In a Division the size of ALVSCE (Agriculture, Life and Veterinary Sciences and Cooperative Extension) with more than 1,400 employees there is ample opportunity for instances of miscommunication and things getting lost in translation.
+In a division the size of ALVSCE with more than 1,900 employees, there is ample opportunity for miscommunication and things getting lost in translation.
 The intention of this page is to address rumors, clarify things, and promote transparency.
-If you have a question, comment, or concern about something within ALVSCE that you would like addressed, please submit it via this webform.
+If you have a question, comment, or concern about something within ALVSCE that you would like addressed, please complete this webform.
 We will then route the question, comment, or concern to whomever can best address.

-When submitting a question, comment, or concern, please be as descriptive as possible.
+Please be as descriptive as possible.
 While the email field is optional, it is strongly encouraged.
 Providing your email allows the web administrators to contact you should further clarification be needed, and for the purpose of following up with you directly with an answer/response/resolution.
-If you do not provide your email address, you should check back after a while to see if your question/comment/concern has been addressed.
+If you do not provide your email, you should check back after a while to see if your question/comment/concern has been addressed.

 *** DISCLAIMER ***